mco-gh/pylearn/content/en/lessons/4 Conditionals/_index.md

 <li><p>A person is eligible to be a US Representative if they are at least 25 years old and have been a US citizen for at least 7 years.</p>
 </li>
 </ul>
-<p>Write a program to obtain age and length of citizenship from the user and print out one of the following three statements:</p>
+<p>Write a program to prompt a user to enter their age and length of citizenship in years, then print out one of the following three statements:</p>
 <ul>
 <li>You are eligible to run for both the House and Senate.</li>
-<li>You eligible only to run for the House.</li>
+<li>You eligible to run only for the House.</li>
-<li>You are ineligible for Congress.</li>
+<li>You are ineligible to run for either branch of Congress.</li>
 </ul>
+<p>Something to think about: why don't we also have the possibility of printing "You are eligible to run only for the Senate"?</p>
 </div>
 </div>
 </div>